 Guided by Simon

-Short version: Cambridge.
-Miraculum orbis.
+Short read: Miraculum orbis.
 Wonder of the world, annexe to heaven.

-The Tariff (train fare, admission to the Cambridge colleges we visit and the coach fare from Cambridge Railway Station in to central Cambridge and out to the American cemetery and back) is £44.
-For the total cost of the trip just add the Tariff to the guide's fee.*
+The Tariff (train fare, admission to the Cambridge colleges we visit and the coach fare from Cambridge Railway Station into central Cambridge and out to the American cemetery and back) is £49.
+For the total cost of the trip just add the Tariff to the guide’s fee.*

-*The guide's fee for a Day Trip is £18 for adults.
-Of £16 for Super Adults (over 65s) and students.
-Or £14 for people with the London Walks Discount Card.
-Kids under 15 accompanied by their parent(s) go free.
+*The guide’s fee for an Excursion is £25 for adults.
+Or £22 for Super Adults (over 65s), students, and people with the London Walks Discount Card.
+It’s £8 each for youngsters aged 9 to 15.
+Kids under 9 accompanied by their parent(s) go free.

 “Best Tourism Experience in England” Gold Medal Winner, Visit England